Updated: November 2019

 A new virus that caused respiratory illness became known to the world in 2012.
-It was named as "Middle East Respiratory Syndrome Coronavirus" (MERS-CoV) reflecting the geographical area affected.
+It was named "Middle East Respiratory Syndrome Coronavirus" (MERS-CoV) reflecting the geographical area affected.

 The source of infection, though not confirmed, is likely through contact with dromedary camels or their raw products.
 Although cases have been reported in health care settings, human to human transmission has occurred in a limited fashion.

-Globally, more than a thousand cases have been confirmed since 2012.
+Globally, more than 2,400 cases have been confirmed since 2012.
 Over a third of those who got infected have died.
 All the cases identified have been linked to countries in the Arabian Peninsula either in residents, travellers, migrants or close contacts of the travellers.
 Around 65% of cases are males.
 All age groups have been affected, but most individuals were aged between 40 to 50 years.